WilliamLa59/neurosity-web-app/README.md

 ## ToDo List
 - streamline data logging procedures
 - empty object on data log
-- need to add timestamps for each entry, and session end time stamp
+- need to add timestamps for each entry, and on session end
 - add naming functionality for each session.

 ## Changelog